Wyrdsekai/researchzosho/README.md

 The principle is simple.
 Nothing counts as valid until it has been reviewed by you.

 It runs on your own computer with a model you pick, local or rented.
 It is free and open source, and it is for anyone who needs some reliable research done.

-This is the research harness for the rest of us.
+This is The Research Harness For The Rest Of Us.

 → **[LIBRARIAN_HOWTOUSE.md](docs/LIBRARIAN_HOWTOUSE.md)**: how to use it day to day → **[LIBRARY_PROTOCOL.md](docs/LIBRARY_PROTOCOL.md)**: for programmers, how a program talks to it